Top 10 German Cities

 Owner

-Here below are the Top 10 cities in Germany, ranked by population.
+Here below are the Top 10 cities in Germany; with Pros and Cons, ranked by population.

-If you are looking to move to one of the larger cities, as a lot of expats do, then you should consider these Pros and Cons.
+If you are looking to move to one of the larger cities, then you should consider these Pros and Cons.

 1. Berlin